Thinking of Skipping a Home Inspection? You're Not Alone - NewsBreak

 IN THIS ARTICLE

 Crews contained a water main break early Saturday morning that caused major flooding in and around the Boston Common.
-The Boston Water Department responded to the incident shortly after 4:30a.m.
-Water could be seen gushing onto the sidewalks and on Charles and Boylston Streets near the Common.
-The area is...
+Thousands of gallons of water could be seen gushing onto the sidewalks and on Charles and Boylston Streets near the Common, closing traffic to parts of the streets affected.
+The flooding also caused rocks and debris to litter the roads.

 Man Fatally Struck by Multiple Cars on Mass.
 Highway